S-4181-119

 Historical precedent

-The Clean Water Act's existing effluent limitation guidelines for industrial categories provide the closest regulatory model, though no federal rule has previously targeted pre-production plastic pellets specifically as a regulated pollutant category.
+The Clean Water Act's effluent limitation framework has been used to establish zero-discharge standards for specific pollutants in other industrial categories, though no prior federal law has specifically targeted pre-production plastic pellets as a regulated pollutant class.